Add some BAM, POW, and WHOOSH with these action words for your CV.

 Active: I increased the profit margins by 10%.

 So, active or passive ‒ which one would you rather be?
-In the world of work, you can either sit passively while things happen to you, or you can make the most of situation, take action and take charge of your career like the superhero you are.
+In the world of work, you can either sit passively while things happen to you, or you can be a go getter who makes the most of a situation.
+Take action and take charge of your career like the superhero you are.
 The choice is yours.

 Your CV, starring you

-So, what does using action words for CV writing say about you?
+So, what does using action words for CV writing say about you to hiring managers and employers?
 Well, it says a lot of things, including that:

-You’re proactive (this one’s particularly pertinent if you’re applying for a leadership position).
+You're proactive (this one's particularly pertinent if you're a self starter applying for a leadership position)

 It also shows how fantastic your attention to detail is.
-A well-written CV can speak volumes about your communication and organisation skills in general.
+A well-written CV can speak volumes about your communication and organisational skills in general.